BluntSporks/safe-rename/README.md

     go get github.com/BluntSporks/safe-renamer

 ## Usage
-    safe-renamer -commit -file [filename]
+Usage:

-Arguments:
+    safe-renamer [-commit] FILENAME

-* commit: Add commit flag to actually do the file renaming, otherwise it just checks that renaming can be done.
+Options:

-* file: Name of file which is going to be renamed to safe characters, NOT the safe name which is provided for you.
+    -commit  Actually do the file renaming, otherwise it just checks that renaming can be done.